 When you edit a custom track, learners who are actively enrolled in it will be automatically prompted to enroll in the newest version the next time they log in.

 To edit a track, select the track from the custom track section and then click Edit Content toward the top of the page.
 You’ll see a prompt asking you if you want to edit the existing track or duplicate it and create a new one—choose the option that’s right for you based on the guidance above.
-If you click Edit Content, you will be brought to a page where you can now add or remove courses.
-You can also rearrange the order of the courses by dragging and dropping them.
+If you click Edit Content, you will be brought to a page where you can now add or remove content.
+You can also rearrange the order of the content by dragging and dropping them.
 When you’re done editing your track, click the green Publish Changes button and follow the prompts to confirm.

 Duplicating a custom track

-Duplicating a custom track allows you to copy the courses from an existing custom track and uses this as the basis for creating a new track.
+Duplicating a custom track allows you to copy the content from an existing custom track and uses this as the basis for creating a new track.
 There are multiple use cases for duplicating a custom track, including if you would like to make any major changes to an existing custom track.
 This is also useful if you would like to create and publish a slightly varied version of an existing track for a different audience in your organization.

 If the track you are duplicating is published, duplicating does not automatically archive the original track.
 If your intention is to replace the custom track, you will need to archive the original as well (see the section on archiving a custom track below).